aiimee/MACWebHack/README.md

 3. Expand the "Local Storage" section
 4. Find the entry for "taskagotchi" and delete it

-## Demonstration

-Here, you can include GIFs or screenshots demonstrating each page of the Taskagotchi application.
-Feel free to add them below:

 ## Demonstration Video

 Check out this demo video of the Taskagotchi application (https://www.youtube.com/watch?v=Mq4Cu2I46VU):